Managing Python environments with pyenv

 21 Dec 2016We all love Python - it’s a fantastic language, however managing installed

 packages can be a pain.
-How many times have you ran sudo pip install
+How many times have you ran sudo pip install or

-, and ended up conflicting with your system
+sudo python setup.py install, and ended up conflicting with your system

 pacakage manager, or had some obscure import error because you accidentally